ehylla93/had2-cmp/README.md

 **32-bit Windows**
 C:\\Program Files\Illusion Softworks\Hidden & Dangerous 2

-Now right-click and select "extract here".
+now right-click and select "extract here".
-If extraction has completed you can remove the .zip file.
+If extraction has completed you can remove the .7z file.
 Now you're ready to play.
 If you don't see "extract here" or similar please make sure you have a unpacking tool installed, like [7-zip](https://7-zip.org)